The digestive system includes the esophagus, stomach, liver, pancreas, gallbladder, small intestine and large intestine.

 Credit: The BioDigital HumanTM developed by NYU School of Medicine and BioDigital Systems LLC

 Crohn’s disease is a chronic inflammatory bowel disease (IBD) that involves inflammation in all or part of the digestive tract.
 Parts of the digestive system become swollen and develop deep sores or ulcers.
-Though Crohn’s can develop anywhere in the digestive tract from the mouth to the anus, it most often affects the last part of the small intestine and the first part of the large intestine.
+Though Crohn’s can develop anywhere in the digestive tract from the mouth to the anus, it most often affects the last part of the small intestine and the first part of the large intestine, according to the Crohn's & Colitis Foundation of America.

 In Crohn’s disease, the intestinal wall is thickened and inflamed by swelling and scar tissue, narrowing the passageway for food that is being digested.
 When the intestine has narrowed, this is referred to as a stricture.
-One drastic symptom of Crohn’s disease is a fistula — ulcers develop so deep that they create openings and tunnels to other organs.
-For example, an ulcer might develop and connect the intestines to the bladder, which can cause serious infection.
+One serious complication of Crohn’s disease is a fistula — ulcers that develop so deep that they create openings and tunnels to other organs.
+For example, an ulcer might develop and connect the intestines to the bladder, to the small bowel, or to the skin, all of which can cause serious infections.

-Symptoms often flare up thanks to infections, hormonal changes and smoking.
+Symptoms may flare up thanks to infections, hormonal changes during a woman's menstrual cycle, smoking, failing to take medication, or anytime the body is under stress, Balzora said.
 Some patients go for a long time without symptoms (known as remission) then suffer the occasional flare up, while other patients have ongoing severe symptoms.
 Crohn’s disease can also worsen and progress, so it’s important to be aware of this.
 Call your doctor immediately if you feel faint or your pulse is abnormal, you have severe abdominal pain, fever or shaking chills, or persistent vomiting.

 Diagnosis & treatment